Gibraltar

 Current environmental issues affecting the Gibraltar people: limited natural freshwater resources: more than 90% of drinking water supplied by desalination, the remainder from stored rainwater; a separate supply of saltwater used for sanitary services.

-Google maps Gibraltar
+Google Maps Gibraltar

 The capital and other divisions